joaoveasey/movies-api/README.md

   <h1>movie-api</h1>
   <p>Welcome to my Movie API project!
-This API was developed to practice and apply concepts learned in college and various courses, such as C#, .NET 8, Entity Framework, MySQL, Dependency Injection, and the Repository Pattern.</p>
+This API was developed to practice and apply concepts learned in college and various courses, such as:</p>

+  * C#
+  * .NET 8
+  * ASP.NET Web API
+  * Entity Framework
+  * MySQL
+  * Dependency Injection
+  * Repository Pattern
+  * Generic Repository
+  * Unit of Work

 ## Instructions